-Screening for specific IgM antibodies against Parvovirus B19 is used for the laboratory diagnosis of recent virus infection.
+The test of specific IgM antibodies against Parvovirus B19 is used for the laboratory diagnosis of recent infection with the virus.

-Human Parvovirus B19 (Parvovirus B19) is the causative virus of infectious erythema (also known as fifth disease) in children and can also cause aplastic seizures in patients with anemia.
-The virus can also cause arthropathies, embryopathies and graft rejection after kidney transplant.
+Human Parvovirus B19 is the causative virus of erythema infectiosum (also known as fifth disease) in children and can also cause aplastic crises in patients with anemia.
+The virus can also cause arthropathies, embryopathies, and graft rejection after kidney transplantation.

 The incubation period lasts 1-12 weeks.
-Without a characteristic early symptom, a rash suddenly appears on both cheeks that occupy their entire surface to the nose, forehead and mouth, which changes color and shape almost every day.
-Symptoms such as arthralgia (especially in women), pseudo-appendicitis, enteritis, and influenza may also occur.
+Without any characteristic early symptom, a rash suddenly appears on both cheeks occupying their entire surface up to the nasolabial folds, forehead, and mouth, which changes in color and shape almost every day.
+Symptoms such as arthralgia (especially in women), pseudo-appendicitis, enteritis, and flu-like symptoms may also occur.

-Infections with Parvovirus B19 during pregnancy lead to miscarriages (infection at the beginning of pregnancy) and serious fetal damage (fetal hydrops), to infection at the end of pregnancy.
+Infections with Parvovirus B19 during pregnancy lead to miscarriages (infection in early pregnancy) and severe fetal damage (hydrops fetalis), infection in late pregnancy.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.